 Emergency communication and security procedures and systems need to be in place before they are needed.

-All aggressive incidents should be documented and reported to the health and safety committee.
+All aggressive incidents should be documented and reported to the supervisor and/or the health and safety committee.

 A no-lift policy would state that all manual handling tasks are to be avoided where ever possible.
 No-lift policies successfully reduce the risk only if the organization has the infrastructure in place (e.g., technical solutions, lifts, equipment) to support the initiative.
 Training is also necessary for caregivers to recognize the risk in activities, and how to follow appropriate steps to move or transfer a patient safely.